 When first scoping out the terrain, architect Perry Maxwell came to the conclusion that “There are 118 good golf holes here.
 All I have to do is eliminate 100 of them.”
 Naturally, the course makes use of the undulating landscape to full effect.
 Perry’s son, Press, added 9 more holes in 1957, providing a full 18 holes of excellent greens in rural Kansas.

 Riviera’s success in the unlikely location of a narrow canyon is thanks to a stroke of genius by its architects George Thomas Jr. and Billy Bell Sr. The course introduced new levels for the use of angled greens and bunker design.
 Finishing this course is akin to playing chess against a chess grandmaster, but equally rewarding.
 Riviera is by far one of the coolest golf courses in the U.S.

 19. Pacific Dunes

 In 2001, Tim Doak surprised and delighted the golfing world with one of the most unconventional courses in recent memory.
-Chaotic blow-out bunkers, massive dunes, and curvacious dunes make this one remember.
-This course also features a signature par sequence that’s both unexpected and refreshing at the same time.
+Chaotic blow-out bunkers, massive dunes, and curvaceous dunes make this one remember.
+This course features a signature par sequence that is as unexpected as it is refreshing.

 Architect Donald Ross used clever routing on a rectangular site to offer a majestic play-through.
 One of the U.S.’s most exclusive courses, it was finally showcased in a televised Covid relief event in May 2020.
 While it has had its greens and bunkers designed on a number of occasions, it retains its majestic beauty, flanked by the Atlantic.